 What are the most common team building mistakes that companies make in your experience?

 JL: Thinking that team members know each other.
-You may know wh ere they have worked and some “surface” stuff, but do you know the types of projects and assignments they have completed?
+You may know where they have worked and some “surface” stuff, but do you know the types of projects and assignments they have completed?
 Team members so often have experience and insights that are never leveraged because we don’t take the time to learn from them.
-We don’t know what drives their behaviors or gives them a sense of meaning about their work.
+We don’t know what drives their behaviours or gives them a sense of meaning about their work.